vipertooth/Notes/Tools/Yubikey.md

 This is a guide to using [YubiKey](https://www.yubico.com/products/yubikey-hardware/) as a [SmartCard](https://security.stackexchange.com/questions/38924/how-does-storing-gpg-ssh-private-keys-on-smart-cards-compare-to-plain-usb-drives) for storing GPG encryption, signing and authentication keys, which can also be used for SSH.
 Many of the principles in this document are applicable to other smart card devices.

-Modifed from original at [Original](https://github.com/drduh/YubiKey-Guide/blob/master/README.md) by Vipertooth to be used by Kryptos Operators
+Modifed from [Original](https://github.com/drduh/YubiKey-Guide/blob/master/README.md) by Vipertooth to be used by Kryptos Operators

 Keys stored on YubiKey are non-exportable (as opposed to file-based keys that are stored on disk) and are convenient for everyday use.
 Instead of having to remember and enter passphrases to unlock SSH/GPG keys, YubiKey needs only a physical touch after being unlocked with a PIN code.
 All signing and encryption operations happen on the card, rather than in OS memory.